-First up, add 3 tablespoons of condensed milk in the bottom of a tall glass and set aside.
+Pour condensed milk into the bottom of a tall glass and set aside.

 Next, set up your Vietnamese coffee filter on top of the glass, and add in 2 heaped teaspoons of Vietnamese coffee grounds.
 (Alternatively, add the coffee grounds into your moka pot and prepare the coffee as you normally would – once prepared, pour over the condensed milk and move on to the final step.)